-Presented by the University of Wisconsin School of Medicine and Public Health, Department of Surgery, and University of Wisconsin-Madison Interprofessional Continuing Education Partnership, the goal of this two-day educational activity is to examine the latest developments and current techniques in general surgery as they relate to a variety of featured topics including endocrine surgery, surgical oncology, general surgery, breast and minimally invasive surgery and emergency general surgery.
-Using a disease oriented approach along with panel discussions, debate and case review, the program will cover a broad spectrum of disease states.
+Provided by the University of Wisconsin School of Medicine and Public Health, Department of Surgery, and the University of Wisconsin–Madison Interprofessional Continuing Education Partnership (ICEP).
+The goal of this day and a half educational activity is to examine the latest developments and current techniques in general surgery as they relate to a variety of featured topics including endocrine surgery, surgical oncology, general surgery, breast and minimally invasive surgery and emergency general surgery.
+Using a disease-oriented approach along with panel discussions, debate and case review, the activity will cover a broad spectrum of disease states.

 General surgeons in the state and region will learn novel techniques including advances in diagnosis and treatment of surgical diseases to manage those problems faced in daily practice.

 Participation is encouraged through question and answer opportunities during the program.

 - Case Presentation Lunch Debate